ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 Placing the [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root in the `withdrawalsRoot` field alleviates this burden for users and protocol participants alike, allowing them to propose and verify other proposals with lower operating costs.

+#### Genesis Block

+If isthumus is active at the genesis block, the withdrawals root is the empty withdrawals root, regardless of L2 state.

+#### State Processing

+At the time of state processing, the header for which transactions are being validated should not make it's `withdrawalsRoot` available to the EVM/application layer.

+#### P2P

+During sync, the block body withdrawal hash is computed from the withdrawals list in the block body.
+If Isthumus is active at such a block's header, we expect that the computed withdrawal hash must match the hash of an empty list of withdrawals.
+The header `withdrawalsRoot` MPT hash can be any non-null value in this case.
+Verification is performed after a header is available so that the header's timestamp can be checked to see if Isthumus is active.

+#### Backwards Compatibility Considerations

+Beginning at Shanghai and prior to Isthumus activation, the `withdrawalsRoot` field is set to the MPT root of an empty withdrawals list.
+This is the same root as an empty storage root.
+The withdrawals are captured in the L2 state, however they are not reflected in the `withdrawalsRoot`.
+Hence, prior to Isthumus activation, even if a `withdrawalsRoot` is present and a MPT root is present in the header, it should not be used.
+Any implementation that calculates output root should be careful not to use the header `withdrawalsRoot`.

+After Isthumus activation, if there was never any withdrawal contract storage, a MPT root of an empty list can be set as the `withdrawalsRoot`

 #### Forwards Compatibility Considerations

 As it stands, the `withdrawalsRoot` field is unused within the OP Stack's header consensus format, and will never be